cucer/djequipments/README.md

 # Dj Products

-I created this fake api for djs and developers who wants to find information about dj products
+I created this fake api for djs and developers who wants to find information about dj products.

+You can modify or add new products to this API!

 ## How did I create?
 ```bash